 Disadvantages of Job Costing

 We have outlined the differences, advantages, and disadvantages between process costing and job costing.
 Your company may use to use either process costing, job costing, or maybe a hybrid of both.
-The important factor is to utilize a form of cost accounting that is appropriate for your business model.
+The essential factor is to utilize a form of cost accounting that is appropriate for your business model.